pramnora/qb64/language/data/README.md

 -- long

 - Complex data types: arrays/recs/-etc.;
-  which can be made up of the aforementioned data types;
+  which can be made up of the aforementioned data types; however,...

-  however, arrays are of a 'single' data type(string/integer/float/-etc.)
+-- arrays are of a 'single' data type(string/integer/float/-etc.)
-  and, recs can be made up of 'mixed' data types;
+-- recs can be made up of 'mixed' data types;

--  there is also user defined data types (which is also of 'mixed' data type)
+-  there is also 'user defined' data types (which is also of 'mixed' data type)

 Also, data can be stored, either...